 - 1/2 teaspoon salt

-- Whisk together flour, cornstarch, baking soda, and salt in a large bowl.
-Set aside.
+- Beat in flour, cornstarch, baking soda, and salt.